world-of-open-source/world-of-open-source.github.io/index.md

 Check out our [Mentors Page](./mentors.md).

 # GitHub
-You can find our GitHub Organization page [here](https://github.com/world-of-open-source/)
+You can find our GitHub Organization page [here](https://github.com/world-of-open-source/).
-We are updating our GitHub repositories as soon as possible, as most of our code currently resides in private repositories.
+We are currently working on updating our GitHub repositories, as most of our code currently resides in private repositories.